zxc-tju/zxc-tju.github.io/_pages/about.md

 # 🔥 News
 - *202407🔥*  &nbsp;I will be holding a workshop "Advanced Modeling, Evaluation, and Simulation of Interactions in Mixed Traffic" at ITSC 2024 during September 24- 27, 2024 in Edmonton, Canada.[[workshop site](https://sites.google.com/view/workshop-itsc-2024)]
 - *202407🔥*  &nbsp;Our work "Towards Interactive Autonomous Vehicle Testing: Vehicle-Under-Test-Centered Traffic Simulation" has been accepted by IEEE ITSC 2024.
-My colleague [Yiru Liu](https://www.linkedin.com/in/yiru-liu-b407312b9/) will be presenting both a poster and an oral presentation at ITSC 2024 in Edmonton, Canada.[[paper](https://arxiv.org/html/2406.02860v2)] [[code](https://github.com/YNYSNL/VCDI)]
+My colleague [Yiru Liu](https://www.linkedin.com/in/yiru-liu-b407312b9/) will be presenting this work at ITSC 2024 in Edmonton, Canada.[[paper](https://arxiv.org/html/2406.02860v2)] [[code](https://github.com/YNYSNL/VCDI)]
 - *202404*  &nbsp;Our work "Measuring Sociality in Driving Interaction" has been published on IEEE Transactions on Intelligent Transportation Systems. [[paper](https://ieeexplore.ieee.org/document/10499856)]
 - *202404*  &nbsp;Our proposal "Evidence-Based Communication Channel for Autonomous Driving Technology" has been officially funded by the 2024 IEEE ITSS New Initiatives Program.
 - *202401*  &nbsp;We present our poster on "Modeling Social Interaction Behaviors and Measuring Driving Sociality in Strong Interactive Scenarios" at 2024 Transportation Research Board Annual Meeting.